 The terms “nursing home neglect” and “nursing home abuse” are often used interchangeably.
 However, while both are serious violations of a nursing home resident’s most fundamental rights, abuse and neglect are distinct issues.
 Abuse involves the intentional mistreatment of a resident, such as slapping, punching, or intimidating the victim, while neglect involves failure to provide adequate care for a resident, often due to inexperience or understaffing.
 Even though neglect does not necessarily involve violence, it can still lead to debilitating injuries, the development of life-threatening infections, or even the wrongful death of a resident.

 If you’re worried that your elderly parent, grandparent, or spouse is being neglected by the staff members at his or her nursing home, it’s crucial that you contact a nursing home neglect attorney for legal help immediately.
 The sooner you reach out for assistance, the sooner we can remove your loved one from the dangerous environment, and begin the process of fighting for compensation, which may be available for medical bills, pain and suffering, and other damages.
-To talk about your nursing home neglect claim in a free and confidential legal consultation with an experienced personal injury lawyer, contact us at (215) 666-7777 today.
+To talk about your nursing home neglect claim in a free and confidential legal consultation with an experienced personal injury lawyer, contact us today.

 Signs a Nursing Home Resident is Being Neglected